 What to do:

 The acceptance of your products will depend on how well you are able to represent your business in the minds of your customers.
-If you know that you offer good quality products or services with value, the next step should be to get that information across your target market.
+If you know that you offer good quality products or services with value, the next step should be to get that information to your target market.
 Generate customer interest in the product through advertising and promotions.

 You must develop effective strategies to market your business.
 But is your marketing plan working, or are they just a waste of time and resources?